john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 #### Defining a Function

-A function is a handy way to encasuplate a piece of logic that needs to be performed repeatedly or made more portable.
+A function is a handy way to encasuplate a piece of logic that needs to be used again by your or your friends.

     def say_hi():
         print('Hi!')